 I focused equal, creative attention on every experience that I encountered.
 A moment of not doing was mindfulness to a moment of doing.
 Having been so driven as a young painter, finding substance in the experience of Not Doing was a huge, yet ultimately rewarding challenge.

 Doing nothing and finding meaning in the emptiness was probably one of the more difficult challenges for me.
-Generally speaking, exploring emptiness does not come easy to men who tend to focus more on external goals and forms.
+Generally speaking, exploring emptiness does not come easily to men who tend to focus more on external goals and forms.
 Opening to the powerful creative potential of emptiness is generally more a feminine experience.
 Like the Black Holes in space, it is vast, spatial and formless, and women are much more comfortable inhabiting space.

 The initial shift that occurred for me at this time was and continues to be the most important event of my life.
 I am convinced that high art and the cutting edge of the creative human experience can only be accessed through a direct relationship to the source.
-The absence of any interface, sacrifice and outrageous trust in something unseen are required of this relationship.
+The absence of any interface, sacrifice and outrageous trust in something unseen is required of this relationship.

 It is in our willingness to turn and walk into those areas of consciousness where our ego-identity may come undone that we have the potential to find our own true life.
 This conscious, directional shift requires all of our courage.